guialima29/LoL-Analysis/README.md

-# LoL-Analysis (Not finished)
-<h1>LoL Analysis is a educacional project to scrapping infos about champions of League Of Legends</h1>
+# LoL-Analysis: Educacional project to scrapping infos about champions of League Of Legends (Not finished)

 <h2>Technologies used:</h2>
 <ul>